-Only awardees from the following FY 2012 SBIR/STTR Phase II FOA (DE-FOA-0000676) AND from the following pre-selected Topics may apply for sequential Phase IIA awards:
+Only grantees from the FY 2013 SBIR/STTR Phase II Release 1 FOA (DE-FOA-0000782) and pre-selected Topics detailed in Part III.A. of this FOA may apply for sequential Phase IIA awards.

 In addition, Phase IIA applications will only be accepted from Phase II grantees that have an active Phase II grant at time of application.
 Applicants will not be able to resubmit at a later date, if a Phase IIA application is declined for award.